hanhanwu/readings/ReadingaNotes_Elements_of_Statistical_Learning.md

     * associated parameters, such as nearest of neighbors k or the scale parameter of the kernel c
     * choose the number of eigenvectors to extract from L
     * choose the number of clusters
+  * Spectral clustering is related to <b>kernel principal components (kernel PCA)</b>, a non-linear version of linear principal components
+    * An <b>eigenvector</b> or characteristic vector of a linear transformation is a non-zero vector whose direction does not change when that linear transformation is applied to it.
+    * Standard linear principal components (PCA) are obtained from the eigenvectors of the covariance matrix, and give directions in which the data have maximal variance.
+Kernel PCA expand the scope of PCA, mimicking what we would obtain if we were to expand the features by non-linear transformations, and then apply PCA in this transformed feature space.
+    * Kernel PCA is quite sensitive to the scale and nature of the kernel
+    * Nearest-neighbor truncation of the kernel is important for the success of spectral clustering.
+  * Sparse PCA
+    * We often interpret principal components by examining the direction vectors vj, also known as <b>loadings</b>, to see which variables play a role.
+    * Sparse loadings in this chapter, based on lasso (L1) penalties
+    * PCA is applied to <b>shape data</b>, and is a popular tool in morphometrics.
+The features used for PCA are the sequence of coordinate pairs for each landmark, unpacked into a single vector.Sometimes, the sparse principal components procedure gives a more parsimonious, and potentially more informative picture of the important differences.